 The student's program is guided by the DMA Director during the Residency stage and by a faculty advisor and guidance committee during the Senior Residency and Candidacy stages.
-Faculty guidance assignments are made by the DMA Director in consultation with the Chair of the Church Music Ministries Division.
+Faculty guidance assignments are made by the DMA Director in consultation with the music faculty.